gr82morozr/codereview/README.md

 ```
 #!/usr/bin/env python3
 """
-Version: 1.4.3
+Version: 1.4.4

 This script processes log files from multiple input folders in parallel using a worker pool.
-It loads configuration from an external JSON file (first command-line argument, or defaults to "config.json").
+It loads configuration from an external JSON file (specified as the first command‑line argument or defaults to "config.json").
 Configuration keys (all uppercase) include:
   - INPUT_FOLDERS (array of folder paths)
   - OUTPUT_FOLDER (destination folder for filtered logs)
-  - FROM_TIMESTAMP, TO_TIMESTAMP (absolute timestamp strings or empty; can be overridden via command-line)
+  - FROM_TIMESTAMP, TO_TIMESTAMP (absolute timestamp strings or empty; may be overridden via command‑line)
   - CPU_CORES (number of worker processes)
   - FILE_NAME_INCLUDE_REGEXP_PATTERN (array of regex strings; if empty, all filenames are accepted)
   - FILE_INCLUDE_REGEXP_PATTERN (array of regex strings; if empty, all files are accepted)
   - CONTENT_EXCLUDE_REGEXP_PATTERN (array of regex strings; lines matching these are removed)

-File-level filtering (done in each worker):
+File-level filtering (performed in each worker):
-  - Skips a file if its last modified time is older than FROM_TIMESTAMP.
+  - Skip a file if its last modified time is older than FROM_TIMESTAMP.
   - If FILE_NAME_INCLUDE_REGEXP_PATTERN is non-empty, the file name must match at least one pattern.
-  (FILE_INCLUDE_REGEXP_PATTERN is now checked during content filtering.)
+  (FILE_INCLUDE_REGEXP_PATTERN is now applied during content filtering.)

 Content-level filtering (performed sequentially within each worker):
-  - Discards all lines before the first line with a valid timestamp ≥ FROM_TIMESTAMP.
+  - Discard all lines before the first line with a valid timestamp ≥ FROM_TIMESTAMP.
-  - Stops processing when a line with a valid timestamp > TO_TIMESTAMP is encountered.
+  - Stop processing when a line with a valid timestamp > TO_TIMESTAMP is encountered.
-  - Removes lines matching any CONTENT_EXCLUDE_REGEXP_PATTERN.
+  - For each line (or buffered line), first apply empty-line filtering, then perform content exclusion (each line is checked exactly once).
-  - Then, if FILE_INCLUDE_REGEXP_PATTERN is provided (non-empty), at least one line in the filtered content must match; otherwise, the file is skipped.
+  - Finally, if FILE_INCLUDE_REGEXP_PATTERN is provided, at least one line in the filtered content must match; otherwise, the file is skipped.

-Before processing begins, OUTPUT_FOLDER is validated and then cleaned up recursively (all files and subdirectories inside are removed).
+Before processing begins, OUTPUT_FOLDER is validated and recursively cleaned.

-Worker processes update a shared progress dictionary, and the manager process refreshes a fixed display (one line per core) every 2 seconds.
+Worker processes get files from a shared queue and update a shared progress dictionary.
+A manager process refreshes the same fixed set of display lines (one per core) every 2 seconds.

-After processing, if filtered content remains, an output file is written to OUTPUT_FOLDER; otherwise, the file is skipped.
-Finally, the total processing time is printed.
+Command‑line overrides (using “>” and “<”) allow dynamic timestamp settings.

 Usage:
     python script.py [config.json] [> FROM_OVERRIDE] [< TO_OVERRIDE]
-For example:
+Example:
     python script.py config.json > -200 < 10
-sets FROM_TIMESTAMP to (now - 200s) and TO_TIMESTAMP to (FROM_TIMESTAMP + 10s).

-On Windows 10, ANSI escape sequences are enabled so that the progress display updates on fixed lines.
+On Windows 10, ANSI escape sequences are enabled so that the progress display updates on the same lines.
 """

 import os